nih-fmrif/NIMH_repro_2017_03/_episodes/02-variables.md

 *   Variables are names for values.
 *   In Python the `=` symbol assigns the value on the right to the name on the left.
 *   The variable is created when a value is assigned to it.
-*   Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `first_name`.
+*   Here, Python assigns a volume size to a variable `roi_vol` and a name in quotation marks to a variable `roi_label`.

 ~~~
 roi_vol = 130